KevinVerre/kevins-guide-to-git/README.txt

 Topic 2.
 The difference between Git and Github
 Topic 3.
 Introduction to Branches and Commits
 Topic 4.
 Crafting commits
+Topic 5.
+Future work
-Topic 5: Commands you should know.
+Topic -1: Commands you should know.

 Topic 0.
 Introduction to Git and this Guide.